marcoverl/CVUserGuide/source/Overview.rst

 accessed using the security groups (discussed later) and firewalls on the relevant VMs.

-If it is necessary to log on a VM of the Cloud from a location different than INFN Padova/Physics Dept. and INFN Legnaro, it is necessary to go through a gate machine.
+To access Cloud virtual machines instantiated on Unipd projects it is instead necessary to go through a gate machine.
 A Cloud specific gate host (*gate.cloudveneto.it*) can be used.